Members of the NHMRC Council, 2015–2018 triennium

 She is active internationally in advocating for increased investment from the public and private sector in HIV cure research and is on the leadership team of the International AIDS Society’s Strategy Towards an HIV Cure.
 She is a member of the Ministerial Advisory Committee on Blood Borne Viruses and Sexually Transmitted Infections, which is the peak advisory body on HIV infection to the Australian Minister of Health.

 Chair of Health Translation Advisory Committee.

-- I am a chief investigator on NHMRC project grants, program grant, practitioner fellowship and a partnership grant I recieve funds from the National Institutes for Health, Wellcome Trust, American Foundation for AIDS Research and University of Malaya for research projects.
-I have received funding to support investigator initiatied projects from Viiv Healthcare, Merck, Gilead Sciences and Tetralogic.
+- I am a chief investigator on NHMRC project grants, program grant, practitioner fellowship and a partnership grant I receive funds from the National Institutes for Health, Wellcome Trust, American Foundation for AIDS Research and University of Malaya for research projects.
+I have received funding to support investigator initiated projects from Viiv Healthcare, Merck, Gilead Sciences and Tetralogic.

 Professor Graeme Samuel AC is a Vice Chancellor’s Professorial Fellow in Monash University’s Business School and co-director of the Monash Business Policy Forum.
 He is also Chair of the Victorian Taxi Services Commission, a Commissioner of the National Rugby League, a Councillor of the Australian National University, President of Alzheimer’s Australia, and Chair of the South Eastern Melbourne Primary Health Network.